Super Junior: Philanthropy

 and Gangnam District in 2012.
 They were also appointed as the goodwill ambassadors for the 2008 Korea and Thailand 50th Anniversary, honoring the good relationship between the two countries.
 On February 20, 2010, Super Junior were named as Taiwan's tourism ambassadors, and as the ambassadors for Korean tourism by Korea Tourism Organization on July 25, 2011.
+In May 2023, they were appointed as the public relation ambassador to the Saudi Arabia Tourism Authority.

 Super Junior are also spokesmodels for the "Donate Blood" campaign at the Republic of Korea National Red Cross since 2007 and were appointed as goodwill ambassadors for World Blood Donor Day.
 On March 3, 2011, Super Junior were appointed by the Ministry of Food, Agriculture, Forestry and Fisheries of Korea as the 2011 Honorary Korean Food Ambassadors to promote Korean cuisine all over the world.
 On June 17, 2011, Super Junior were chosen to be the ambassadors of Seoul Summer Sale 2011.
 They have also been appointed to the same position for Seoul Summer Sale 2012, and 2016.